wowo-786/pti/README.md

 ---

 ## 📢 About The Tool
-**MHB-TOOL V19** is a powerful and high-speed automated cloning tool designed for professional users.
+**MHB-TOOL V23** is a powerful and high-speed automated cloning tool designed for professional users.
 It supports multiple countries and provides advanced features for Facebook cloning and file management.

 ---

 ## 🔥 Key Features
-- **📂 File Cloning:** High-speed cloning from custom ID files.
 - **🕰️ Old ID Cloning:** Specially optimized for **2010 to 2014** old accounts.
-- **🔢 Random Cloning:** Crack IDs using random number sequences (PAK, IND, AFG, BD, NGA, INDO).
-- **✂️ File Cute:** Advanced file cutting/splitting utility.
-- **✅ Live Checker:** Built-in Facebook ID Live/CP checker.
 - **🛡️ 64-Bit Support:** Fully optimized for high-performance 64-bit devices.

 ---